ConvoyPanel/documentation/src/docs/misc/download-vm-templates.md

 You have now installed all templates onto your Proxmox node.

+##### Script Template Source Changes

+Based within `src/main.rs` is a subsection bracketed within lines 47-72.
+This is where the template entries are located.
+You may add or remove these entries to either add partial or custom installation of templates at your discretion.
+The templates added here are maintained by the developers in a fully compatible manner.
+There is no guarantee that the addition of templates of an unknown source may not pose a security risk.
+These templates utilize Cloud-init for most applicable variables applied.

 ## Adding templates to Convoy

 After you have added a node into Convoy ([Adding a Node](https://convoypanel.com/docs/panel/adding-a-node.html)), you can import the templates to Convoy.